C. Gregory Thompson, Fiction & Nonfiction

-His work has appeared, or is forthcoming, in Storgy Magazine, Writers Resist, Five:2:One, Cowboy Jamboree, Full Grown People, The Offbeat, Printers Row Journal and Reunion: The Dallas Review, and in two anthologies: Made in L.A., Vol. 2, and Writers Resist: The Anthology 2018.
+His work has appeared, or is forthcoming, in The Maine Review, Storgy Magazine, Writers Resist, Five:2:One, Cowboy Jamboree, Full Grown People, The Offbeat, Printers Row Journal and Reunion: The Dallas Review, and in two anthologies: Made in L.A., Vol. 2, and Writers Resist: The Anthology 2018.

 Cheryl Pappas, Fiction

 Cheryl Pappas writes short stories, essays, and poetry.
-Her work has appeared, or is forthcoming, in 100-Word Story, Smokelong Quarterly, The Bitter Oleander, Cleaver Magazine, Tin House blog, Ploughshares blog, SmokeLong Quarterly, and Essay Daily.
+Her work has appeared, or is forthcoming, in 100-Word Story, Smokelong Quarterly, The Bitter Oleander, Cleaver Magazine, Tin House blog, and more.

 She holds an MFA in Fiction from Bennington Writing Seminars.
 In another life, she lived in Florence, Italy, where she had a column writing about the streets of the city for The Florentine newspaper.
-She is also the editor at the Harvard Art Museums and freelance editor for the Advancing Women Artists Foundation, which publishes books dedicated to raising awareness of women artists active in Italy, both past and present.
+She is also an editor at the Harvard Art Museums.

 She lives in Boston with her husband and two sons.